dshan4585/mdirl/README.md

-# Mirror Descent Inverse Reinforcement Learning
+# Mirror Descent Inverse Reinforcement Learning (NeurIPS 2022)

 This repository contains an implementation of our paper: